ZombieBunny/sort-line-length/README.md

 ## Features

-Can sort all of your unnesisary imports/exports.
+Can sort all of your unnecessary imports/exports.
 You use a scripting language?
-It'll sort every copy/paste line of code you can managee to highlight with your overpriced mouse.
+It'll sort every copy/paste line of code you can manage to highlight with your overpriced mouse.

 ## Release Notes

 Added ability to sort your lines by line length.
-Added inituitive ability to change polarity of sorting when user triggers sort on the same highlighted text, more than once.
+Added intuitive ability to change polarity of sorting when user triggers sort on the same highlighted text, more than once.
 Added ability to save ~3min by using keyboard shortcut to trigger sorting.

 ### 1.0.0